abofs/chronicle/README.md

 ### Defining Logs & Colors

-By default, chronicle is instantiated with the following options:
+By default, **Chronicle** is instantiated with the following options:

 ```js
   additionalLogs: {},